 - catalogues and publications (printed and online), and plans for distribution

-- workshops for craft artists, e.g. visiting artists working with a group in a creative workshop or other professional development activities
+- workshops for craft artists, such as visiting artists working with a group in a creative workshop and other professional development activities

 - workshops and other audience engagement activities for the public